 Section 2.
-Role of Appointed Advisors (a) Each Advisor may attend Board meetings as requested by the Board and shall provide regular advice and counsel to the Board in its consideration of various aspects of the specialty area of his/her expertise.
+The role of Appointed Advisors is that each Advisor may attend Board meetings as requested by the Board and shall provide regular advice and counsel to the Board in its consideration of various aspects of the specialty area of his/her expertise.
 Each Advisor may Chair a committee on behalf of the Board and, as deemed appropriate by the Board, may fully engage with multiple committees providing advice and counsel in the specialty area.

 Article VIII.
 Membership Criteria.

 Section 1.
-All membership applications for Full, Student, Associate or General status will be subject to the review of the Board of Directors or, as its designated Committee.
-The Board maintains full and final authority to accept or reject any recommendation of the designated Committee regarding a membership application.
+All membership applications for Full, Student, Associate or General status will be subject to the review of the Board of Directors or, of its designated Committee.
+The Board maintains sole and final authority to accept or reject any recommendation of the designated Committee regarding a membership application.

 Section 2.
 Full Membership:

 - NABJ-CC grants Full Membership status to individuals in good standing with the Chapter who meet the following professional standards: